siddharth047/Wine-Quality-Prediction/README.md

 ### Random Forest Classifier:

 It is one of the most powerful Supervised Machine Learning Algorithm.
 It is can used for equally for regression and classification problem.
 It works well with default hyper-parameters.It is similar to decision tree; it builds multipledecision trees and combine them all together.It gives more accurate and stable predictions.
 Whether we’ve got a regression or classification problem, Random Forest Classifier is an applicable model for our needs.
 It can handle numerical features, categorical features, and binary features.
 Before using this algorithm, pre-processing is needed that needs to be done.
 It is not necessary for the data to be rescaledor changed.

+# Acknowledgement

+This dataset is available on the UCI machine learning repository, https://archive.ics.uci.edu/ml/datasets/wine+quality ( I am not the owner of this dataset ).

+# Reference

+• Benjamin, B.A. and Podolny, J.M.
+(1999).
+Status, quality, and social order in the California wine industry.
+Administrative Science Quarterly, 44, 563–589.CrossRefGoogle Scholar
+• Cicchetti, D.V.
+(2004a).
+Who won the 1976 blind tasting of French Bordeaux and U.S. cabernets?
+Parametrics to the rescue.
+Journal of Wine Research, 15, 211–220.CrossRefGoogle Scholar
+• Cicchetti, D.V.
+(2004b).
+On designing experiments and analysing data to assess the reliability and accuracy of blind wine tastings.
+Journal of Wine Research, 15, 221–226.CrossRefGoogle Scholar.
+• Cicchetti, D.V.
+(2006).
+The Paris 1976 wine tastings revisited once more: comparing ratings of consistent and inconsistent tasters.
+Journal of Wine Economics, 1, 125–140.CrossRefGoogle Scholar.
+• Hulkower, N. (2009).
+The judgment of Paris according to Borda, Journal of Wine Research, 20, 171–182.CrossRefGoogle Scholar.
+• Schnabel, H. and Storchmann, K. (2010).
+Prices as quality signals: evidence from the wine market.
+Journal of Agricultural & Food Industrial Organization, 8, 1–21.CrossRefGoogle Scholar.